freekaja/ACX2/README.txt

+We started a project for implementing ACX model into Sherpa.

+There are multiple reasons we have to use Sherpa for our GA-based spectral analysis tool.

+Orignal Readme:

 The AtomDB CX model is a model of charge exchange during a collision between a recombining charged ion and a donor atom or ion.
 The electron is transferred from the donor to the recombining ion, forming a recombined ion often in an excited state.
 As this recombined ion relaxes to its ground state, it releases a cascade of photons with relative intensities charactersitic of CX recombination.

 An original version of ACX was released in 2016, which used empirical formulae for CX emission of all ions of all the elements up to nickel.
 These formulae, crucially, did not include any velocity dependent effects, which are important for correctly calculating the n, l and S of the excited levels captured into.
 In addition, spectral information was hardwired and difficult to update, resulting in updates to AtomDB not often being reflected in the following charge exchange spectra.